What kind of piano should a beginner buy?

 - Superior working memory, auditory skills, and cognitive flexibility

-Kids who quit music lessons usually quit early.
-Once they get to a level where they can play well they’re not likely to quit!
+Children who are allowed to quit music lessons usually quit early.
+When parents insist on helping their children to get to a level where they can play well, they’re not as likely to quit!
 Your goal should be to help your child get to Level 2.
 Once they’re at Level 2, they will almost always never stop playing the piano!